-Already in the 1980s, anticipating on the emergence of a single 'regulatory space' in the European Union, two major waves of cross-border mergers, joint ventures and acquisitions in the EU could be traced, in respectively 1985-1990 and 1995-2000.
-As for example Katz and Darbishire (2000) showed for the automotive and telecom sectors, convergence occurring since the 1960s across countries in production and work organisation, technology and product strategy of major firms prepared the ground for growing similarities in inter-firm relations, extending to aspects spects of industrial relations and collective bargaining.
+Already in the 1980s, anticipating the emergence of a single 'regulatory space' in the European Union, two major waves of cross-border mergers, joint ventures and acquisitions in the EU could be traced, respectively in 1985-1990 and 1995-2000.
+As for example Katz and Darbishire (2000) showed, convergence in production and work organisation, technology and product strategy of major firms in the automotive and telecom sectors from the 1960s onwards prepared the ground across countries for growing similarities in inter-firm relations that extended to aspects of industrial relations and collective bargaining.